 Frequently asked questions about the test optional policy

-In light of the extraordinary circumstances facing students this year, Brown has adopted a test optional policy for first year applicants in the 2020-21 admission cycle.
-Students who are unable to submit SAT or ACT scores this year due to COVID-19 will not be disadvantaged in our admission process.
+Brown will maintain a test-optional policy for all first-year, transfer and Resumed Undergraduate Education applicants in the 2023-2024 admission cycle.
+Students who do not submit SAT or ACT scores should be assured that they will not be disadvantaged in our admission process.
 While standardized testing has long been a component of our holistic admission process and can be informative, it has always been only one part of a much larger and more important story about an individual applicant.
-We anticipate that the applications that students submit this year will look different than in years past, and we remain committed to a thoughtful and thorough holistic review process.
+We remain committed to a thoughtful and thorough holistic review process.

-If you have a standardized test score available to submit as a part of your application, we would like to be able to consider it as one among many factors in our holistic review process.
+If you submit a standardized test score as a part of your application, we will consider it as one among many factors in our holistic review process.
 We will also bear in mind that many students may not have had the opportunity to take the SAT or ACT more than once.
-There are no minimum or cutoff scores required to be considered for Brown, there is no formula for admission, and test scores will continue to be evaluated in the context of all the other information we have about a candidate.
-Our review process focuses on achievement in context and potential for success, rather than perfection.
-We hope students will do their best and share that with us, and this year more than ever, we will review test scores with great empathy and understanding.
+If you are not happy with your standardized test score, the choice of whether to submit that score is completely yours; your application will be considered complete and contextually evaluated whether or not you submit scores.
+Please note that there are no minimum or cutoff scores required to be considered for Brown; there is no formula for admission.
+When submitted, test scores will continue to be evaluated in the context of all the other information we have about a candidate, and as it always has, our review process will continue to focus on achievement in context and potential for success rather than perfection.

-Since Brown is test optional for first year applicants in the 2020-21 admission cycle, test scores are not a required component of the first-year application this year.
-If you would like to include test scores for review in your application and are applying Early Decision, testing must be completed by October to ensure receipt of scores.
-If you are applying Regular Decision, testing must be completed by December to ensure receipt of scores.
+Since Brown is test optional for all applicants in the 2023-2024 admission cycle, test scores are not a required component of the application this year.
+If you would like to include test scores for review in your application and are applying Early Decision, testing must be completed by the last October test date to ensure receipt of scores.
+If you are applying Regular Decision, testing must be completed by the last December test date to ensure receipt of scores.

-Though you are welcome to share disrupted testing plans with us if you choose, we will neither require nor expect any explanation of missing scores.
-We are aware that testing opportunities have been significantly impacted by the global pandemic.
-For students who are unable to submit scores, we will look to other components of the application to assess academic preparation.
+We will neither require nor expect any explanation of missing test scores.
+For students who do not submit scores, we will look to other components of the application to assess academic preparation.

-In the Additional Information section of the Common Application, you will have the option to share how you may have been affected by the events of this year.
-This is a completely optional question, and any information you share will be used to help us better understand the context surrounding your experiences this year.
+In the Additional Information section of the Common Application, you will have the opportunity to share how you may have been affected by the pandemic and any other challenging events.
+This is a completely optional question, and any information you share will be used to help us better understand the context surrounding your experiences.
 The question reads as follows: “Community disruptions such as COVID-19 and natural disasters can have deep and long-lasting impacts.
 If you need it, this space is yours to describe those impacts.
 Colleges care about the effects on your health and well-being, safety, family circumstances, future plans, and education, including access to reliable technology and quiet study spaces.
 For more information, check out our COVID-19 FAQ.
 Please use this space to describe how these events have impacted you."

 Brown will continue to adhere to Ivy League policies regarding testing requirements for applicants who plan to participate in varsity athletics.
 Student-athletes with questions about these requirements should contact the Department of Athletics.